Chunngai/gec-papers/README.md

-# gec-papers
+# Paper List of Grammatical Error Correction

+## Introduction
+This repo lists papers of **Grammatical Error Correction (GEC)** and papers of related topics, such as **Grammatical Error Detection (GED)** and **Spoken Grammatical Error Correction (SGEC)**.

 ## Update Notes
+**2022/7/28: Added some symbols.
-**2022/7/28: {D}: Papers of GEC/GED datasets. {LOTE}: Papers of GEC/GED for languages other than English.**
+{D}: Papers of GEC/GED datasets.
+{LOTE}: Papers of GEC/GED for languages other than English.**

 **2022/5/18: Updating.
 The papers will be organized by publication years.
 Note that the key words are not from the paper authors, they are created by the repo author.**

 ## GEC Papers 2022
 1. **Ensembling and Knowledge Distilling of Large Sequence Taggers for Grammatical Error Correction**